ericaang/gitHubSearch/README.md

 # gitHubSearch
-This is a Web App created using React for FrontEnd and Java SpringBoot for BackEnd Steps for setting up:
+This is a Web App created using React for FrontEnd and Java SpringBoot for BackEnd

+Steps for setting up:
 1) clone the repository
-2) Open the server folder within the downloaded folder with Java IDE, eg Intellij
+2) open the server folder within the downloaded folder with Java IDE, eg Intellij
 3) go to \src\main\java\com\example\GitHubSearch right-click run GitHubSearchApplication.java
 4) open the client folder within the downloaded folder with Visual Studio Code
 5) in the VSC terminal, type 'npm i'